 Translation: Be the change you want to see in the world.

-The famous line of President John F. Kennedy come to mind: “Ask not what your country can do for you, but what you can do for your country.”
+This famous quote was originally said by Gandhi, before being translated into French.
+The famous line of President John F. Kennedy also comes to mind: “Ask not what your country can do for you, but what you can do for your country.”

-Translation: You haven’t arrived yet, but you are closer than yesterday.
+Translation: You haven’t arrived yet, but you are closer than yesterday – Anonymous.

 I suppose the English version of this quote would be “Keep going, you can do it”!
 Not quite as poetic though.

-Translation: It doesn’t matter how slowly you are going, as long as you don’t stop.
+Translation: It doesn’t matter how slowly you are going, as long as you don’t stop – Anonymous.

 The classic Aesop’s tale of the Tortoise and the Hare comes to mind with this motivational quote.